 Know What’s in Your Pet FoodThe contamination may have occurred due to improper cleaning of the facilities, which begs the question: As pet owners, how do we know we can trust the pet food we buy?
-Even some of the higher-end organic pet foods have had problems with contamination.
+Even some of the higher-end pet foods have had problems with contamination.

 - Educate yourself.
 It’s good to know the difference between by-product meals and natural ingredients.

 - Read the labels.
 The ingredients make a lot of difference.
 You don’t have to pay $100 a bag for high-quality pet food.
 Labels like Blue Buffalo, Natures Variety, BG, and other quality brands offer an alternative to mass commercial pet foods that use a lot of by-products.

 - Watch the news.
 Go to alerts.google.com and set up a pet food recall notification.
 Whenever there’s a pet food issue, the news will automatically hit your inbox.
 You won’t have to wait until your animals are sick to know what’s going on.

 - Find a Vet you can trust.
 It’s important to have a good relationship with the person who’s medically treating your animals.
 Rely on internet reviews, ask around, and talk with friends when it comes to selecting a vet.
 If you already have a vet you aren’t sure about, it’s totally okay to change.

 - Be a Detective.
 Many veterinarians out there have missed the signs of salmonella poisoning due to the improperly processed dog food.
 While your vet’s diagnosis is extremely important, and you should rely on his or her medical training to treat your pet, it’s also good to keep an eye on changes in your pet’s feeding habits and overall health.
 Get a second opinion if you need to.

 Keep in mind that Diamond is still saying there have been no “known” cases of dogs poisoned with salmonella – but social media and news stories prove that many customers are coming forward with poisoned animals and even sick owners.